National Council of Jewish Women

-The National Council of Jewish Women (NCJW) is a 501(c)(3) tax-exempt organization.
-Founded in 1893, the NCJW describes itself as the oldest Jewish women's grassroots organization in the USA and currently has over 225,000 members.
-As of 2021, it has 60 sections across 30 states.
-The NCJW focuses on expanding abortion access, securing federal judicial appointments, promoting voting integrity, and mobilizing Israeli feminist movements.
+National Council of Jewish Women (NCJW) is a 501(c)(3) tax-exempt organization.
+Founded in 1893, NCJW describes itself as the oldest Jewish women's grassroots organization in the United States and currently has over 250,000 advocates.
+As of 2026, it has over 40 sections across 20 states.
+NCJW focuses on expanding abortion access, securing federal judicial appointments, promoting voting integrity, and mobilizing Israeli feminist movements.
 These objectives are advanced through lobbying, research, education, and community engagement.

-The NCJW's headquarters are located in Washington, D.C., USA and the organization maintains offices in other U.S. cities and Israel.
+NCJW's headquarters are located in Washington, D.C., with staff spread across the U.S. and Israel.
+The current president is Laura Monn Ginsburg and the Chief Executive Officer is Jody Rabhan.